Homemade Mango Frooti Recipe

-Make my Mango Frooti Recipe (a popular, sweet-and-tangy Indian mango drink) at home with a few simple ingredients.
+Mango Frooti Recipe is a refreshing, sweet-and-tangy Indian drink made with ripe mangoes, green mangoes, sugar, and water.
+Make it at home using my easy recipe.
 It tastes like the store-bought one, minus the harmful colors and preservatives.

 If you like this recipe, you may also enjoy trying: Mango Banana Smoothie, Mango Magic Tropical Smoothie, Mango Iced Tea, and Mango Juice.